 Books like Anatomy of The Spirit can really teach you how a thought manifests into disease.
 And how cleansing a thought can reverse the effects of the illness!

 There are many ways to actively investigate our subconscious patterns and heal them at their root level.
 To name a few popular solutions:

 Having a series of questions to guide your self-reflection can really help you when you’re getting started, versus an uncertain “dear diary”.
-If you’re new and looking for tips, here are 7 different journalling techniques I’d recommend trying.
+If you’re new and looking for tips, here are 7 different journaling techniques I’d recommend trying.

 Now, there’s a lot of fear around hypnosis, and I understand because I’ve been raised with the same notions.
 But having experienced hypnotherapy myself, I’ve noticed enormous amounts of mental blocks clearing, which I had no clue about.

 Granted how strange hypnotherapy may sound, I’ve put together a post that addresses your questions around the process.
 If you want to undergo a session of hypnotherapy, it’ll be good to read this first, to set your expectations.

 – Chakra Balancing

 This is my favourite subject to talk about, because of how easy it is to rebalance yourself, once you understand the Chakra System’s role in your life!

-Not to toot my own horn, but I highly recommend my chakra balancing workshop, if you’re interested to uncover and heal blockages in a practical way.
+Not to toot my own horn, but I highly recommend my chakra balancing workshop, if you’re interested in uncovering and healing blockages in a practical way.

 – Inner Child & Parental Wound Healing